Ruvuma Region

-Ruvuma Region (Mkoa wa Ruvuma in Swahili) is one of Tanzania's 31 administrative regions.
+Ruvuma Region (Mkoa wa Ruvuma) is one of Tanzania's 31 administrative regions.
 The region covers a land area of 63,669 km2, comparable in size to the nation state of Latvia.
-The region is also bordered to the north by the Morogoro Region, to the northeast by the Lindi Region, to the east by the Mtwara Region, the west by Lake Nyasa with Malawi and to the northwest by the Njombe Region.
+The region is also bordered to the north by the Morogoro Region, to the northeast by the Lindi Region, to the east by the Mtwara Region, to the west by Lake Nyasa with Malawi and to the northwest by the Njombe Region.
 The regional capital is the municipality of Songea.

 According to the 2012 national census, the region had a population of 1,376,891, which was lower than the pre-census projection of 1,449,830.
 For 2002–2012, the region's 2.1 percent average annual population growth rate was the twentieth highest in the country.
 It was also the 28th most densely populated region with 22 PD/km2.

 Etymology

 The region is named after the Ruvuma River, the second longest river in Tanzania, which forms most of its southern boundary with Niassa province of Mozambique (where it is known as "Rovuma").